“Smart people seem to have caused me most of my problems.”

 Café Soulé is a modestly-priced restaurant literally next door to Em’s apartment building.
 It’s still a bit more expensive than making his own breakfast, but the convenience can’t be beat.
 The surroundings reflect the price tag.
 There’s round, slightly scuffed wooden tables and functional chairs, spruced up with flower vases and Belle Époque-era paintings of ballet dancers and suited gentlemen meeting at, fittingly enough, a café.
 French flags and cast iron lamp lights give the place an Old World ambiance.
 At the far side of the room, there’s a modestly well-stocked bar and chalk blackboard that spells out the day’s specials, as well as drinks for a happy hour that’s still a ways off.

 It’s a few minutes after Em places his order that his point of contact arrives.
 Christina Roberts is a handsome, 40-something woman who people her age would describe as wearing it well, and people around Em’s would just call a MILF.
 The former attorney has long brown hair that falls to her upper back, matching eyes, and faint lines around her mouth that give her face a slightly sad, or at least contemplative expression.
-She wears a dark suit, skirt, and black stilettos that pair well with her shapely nylon-sheathed legs.
+She wears a dark suit, skirt, and black stilettos.

 Christina assumes a seat opposite of Em’s and pulls one of the paper menus off its holder, briefly glancing it over.
 “Hello, Emmett.”